The Commercial Agents (Council Directive) Regulations 1993

 There are provisions dealing with the competing entitlements between successor and predecessor agents.

-The Regulations detail when commission falls due, and an agreement will usually be consistent with this if it provides that the commission will only fall due when the principal has been paid by the customer, or should have been paid by the customer had the principal performed its part of the transaction.
+The Regulations detail when commission falls due, and an agency agreement will usually be consistent with this if it provides that the commission will only fall due when the principal has been paid by the customer, or should have been paid by the customer had the principal performed its part of the transaction.

 Having established when the commission becomes due, the Regulations provide that it must actually be paid, regardless of any agreement to the contrary, at the latest on the last day of the calendar month following the quarter in which it became due.